#![allow(unused_variables)] #fn main() { //! examples/smallest.rs #![deny(unsafe_code)] #![deny(warnings)] #![no_main] #![no_std] // panic-handler crate extern crate panic_semihosting; use rtfm::app; #[app(device = lm3s6965)] const APP: () = { #[init] fn init(_: init::Context) {} }; #}

 idle

-A function marked with the idle
+A function marked with the idle attribute can optionally appear in the

 pseudo-module.
 This function is used as the special idle task and must have

-signature fn(idle::Context) - > !
+signature fn(idle::Context) - > !.

-When present, the runtime will execute the idle
+When present, the runtime will execute the idle task after init.
+Unlike

-will run with interrupts enabled and it's not allowed to return
+init, idle will run with interrupts enabled and it's not allowed to return

 so it runs forever.

-function is declared, the runtime sets the SLEEPONEXIT bit and
+When no idle function is declared, the runtime sets the SLEEPONEXIT bit and

-then sends the microcontroller to sleep after running init
+then sends the microcontroller to sleep after running init.

-variables will be transformed into &'static mut
+Like in init, static mut variables will be transformed into &'static mut

 references that are safe to access.